This guide will step you through the process of updating your Google Chrome web browser.

 - You (or someone else) has configured your Chrome to not auto-update

 Fixing these issues is beyond the scope of this article; these situations are typically very rare.

 "I have the latest version of ChromeOS but you say my Chrome Browser is out of date!"

 Even though you have the latest version of ChromeOS, occasionally the version of Chrome Browser you are running might considered out of date.
 This is because there is sometimes a short time-lag between the latest version of Chrome Browser being released and the latest version of ChromeOS being released as well.
 We've got a page with more details about ChromeBrowser and ChromeOS versions if you're curious.

 This guide will show you how to manually trigger Chrome to check for updates and install them if they are found.

 Simply opening the "About Chrome" interface is enough to trigger Chrome to check for updates and download them if there are any found.

 This will reveal a menu with lots of options.
-One of them will be named "About Google Chrome".
+One of them will be named "Settings".

 Click "About Google Chrome"